DylanGD/ObHighchartsBundle/README.md

-# ObHighchartsBundle
+# ObHighchartsBundle fork with maps support added

-`ObHighchartsBundle` eases the use of highcharts to display rich graphs and charts in your Symfony2 application by providing Twig extensions and PHP objects to do the heavy lifting.
+`ObHighchartsBundle` eases the use of highcharts to display rich graphs and charts in your Symfony2/Symfony3 applications by providing Twig extensions and PHP objects to do the heavy lifting.
 The bundle uses the excellent JS library [Highcharts](http://www.highcharts.com).